 - If you require a complex setup, e.g., hooking your laptop up to a LCD projector for the first time, please make an appointment to test the equipment in the classroom before the day it's needed to make sure the it performs to your expectations.

-- Please note that IDT assistance related to laptops is limited to projecting sound and picture from the laptops through our equipment.
+- Please note that Classroom Support assistance related to laptops is limited to projecting sound and picture from the laptops through our equipment.
 The Help Desk provides assistance related to laptop software & hardware.

 A Note to Academic Departments regarding equipment repairs: